Importing Interaction Data

 Historical Form / Event Registration

-While creating a historical interaction code can be an effective way to quickly organize and import a lot of interaction data coming from an existing information system, it is also possible to import registration information directly to corresponding forms in Slate.
+While creating a historical interaction code can be an effective way to quickly organize and import a lot of interaction data coming from an existing information system, you can also import registration information directly to corresponding forms in Slate.

 Static Mapping 1: